Family Law Attorneys Helping Families in Bonney Lake, Gig Harbor, Lakewood, Puyallup, and University Place

 Establishing Paternity Can Be Beneficial to All Parties

 The establishment of paternity generally provides benefits to all those concerned.
 Some of those benefits include:

 - Establishment of paternity provides the mother with the necessary legal basis to request child support and share the economic burden of child rearing.

 - Once paternity is established, the father may assert parental rights for parenting time and consultation with regard to decisions affecting the child’s well-being.

 - The child has a relationship with two parents, rather than one.

 - The child has certain rights to property, inheritance, and eligibility for benefits (e.g., Social Security, workers’ compensation survivor benefits, and the like).

 - Paternity establishment generally allows for a stronger father-child bond to be established.

 Establishing Paternity is an Important Factor in Development of a Child

 Raising a child in this day and age is a challenge, particularly if all the responsibility falls on the mother.
 Child advocates often suggest that the single most important factor in the positive development of a child is that the child have two – not just one – parents who are involved in the child’s life and who are committed to the welfare of their offspring.
 Establishing paternity is one step in the establishment of that nurturing environment.
 In most cases, one or both parties find it advantageous to seek the counsel of a skilled and caring attorney.
 Blado Kiger Bolan, P.S. has more than 30 years of combined experience providing quality family law services to individuals throughout the Pacific Northwest.
 We can be as aggressive as is necessary.
 If there’s a simple solution, that’s our first choice.
-We work closely with you to resolve matters quickly and economically.
+Our family law lawyers work closely with you to resolve matters quickly and economically.
 Contact us on the web or call our office at 253-272-2997.